• Skip to content

 Teams should have a designated leader who helps facilitate the team process.

-The leader is a very important role in a team environment and influences a team’s ability to accomplish goals.
-However, ineffective leadership can result in the team feeling discouraged, defeated and unsuccessful.
+The leader plays a very important role in a team environment and influences a team’s ability to accomplish goals.
+However, ineffective leadership can make the team feel discouraged, defeated, and unsuccessful.

 6 Examples of Team Leader Skills